Package Leaflet: Information for the User

 Children

-Reflex Spray is contraindicated in children under 12 years old.
-Children are especially sensitive (mainly infants) to some components of Reflex Spray: application on the skin may cause hypotension, choking, blue discoloration of the skin, and convulsions.
+Reflex Spray is contraindicated in children under 12 years of age.
+Children are especially sensitive (mainly infants) to some components of Reflex Spray: application to the skin can cause a drop in blood pressure, choking, bluish discoloration of the skin, and convulsions.

-No dosage adjustment is necessary in older patients.
+No dose adjustment is necessary in elderly patients.
 However, caution is recommended due to the possibility of increased absorption since the skin may be thinner.

-Do not use this medication in excess or chronically, especially if you are taking warfarin (a medication used to prevent blood clotting) as this medication contains methyl salicylate and menthol, and may increase the risk of bleeding from warfarin.
+Do not use this medication excessively or chronically, especially if you are being treated with warfarin (a medication used to prevent blood clots) since this medication contains methyl salicylate and menthol, and may increase the risk of bleeding from warfarin.

-It is not recommended to apply simultaneously with other topical medications that also contain analgesics and rubefacients, as it may cause a potentiation of the adverse effects of both medications.
+It is not recommended to apply it simultaneously with other topical medications that also contain analgesics and rubefacients, as this may potentiate the adverse effects of both medications.

 This medication contains methyl salicylate, which may interact with other keratolytic agents, potentiating its effect.

-If you are pregnant or breastfeeding, or think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
-Reflex spray is contraindicated during the third trimester of pregnancy and you must consult your doctor before using it during the first and second trimesters of pregnancy.
+If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+Reflex Spray is contraindicated during the third trimester of pregnancy and you should consult your doctor before using it during the first and second trimester of pregnancy.

-One of the active principles of Reflex spray, salicylate, passes in low concentrations to breast milk, and in rare cases, adverse effects have been observed in newborns and breastfeeding infants.
-Therefore, the use of Reflex Spray is not recommended during lactation.
+One of the active principles of Reflex Spray, salicylate, passes into breast milk in low concentrations, and in rare cases, adverse effects have been observed in newborns and breastfed children.
+Therefore, the use of Reflex Spray is not recommended during breastfeeding.

 This medication contains 13 mg of benzyl alcohol per milliliter.
 Benzyl alcohol may cause allergic reactions.
 Benzyl alcohol may cause moderate local irritation.

-Follow exactly the administration instructions of this medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication contained in this package leaflet or as indicated by your doctor or pharmacist.
 In case of doubts, ask your doctor or pharmacist.

-The recommended dose in adolescents from 12 years and in adults is 1 pulse per application, as needed, every 6 – 8 hours, 3 to 4 times a day.
+The recommended dose in adolescents from 12 years of age and in adults is 1 spray per application, as needed, every 6-8 hours, 3-4 times a day.
 It can be repeated up to a maximum of 4 applications per day.

 How to use